The Safari Zone: A Kangaskhan Collection

 Origin: United States

 Part of the Pokémon Sticker series 1 by Artbox.
-It had 232 stickers total: one for each of the original 150 (sans Mew), and a bunch of foil and bonus stickers with anime screenshots and stuff on them.
+It had 232 stickers total: one for each of the original 150 (no Mew), and a bunch of foil and bonus stickers with anime screenshots and stuff on them.

 Picture